-Community Meal The Community Meal, offered the last Monday of the month from 4:30 pm until pau, is served by St. Augustine's volunteers and community members for anyone who is hungry and would like to eat.
-Established in 2005, the Community Meal is a helpful resource for those working hard to feed themselves or their families, as well as those who would like to share a meal in a safe supportive dining atmosphere.
-In July 2020, we began to offer meals using a drive-through system to comply with safety regulations.
-We welcome anyone who would like to help prepare meals.
+COMMUNITY MEAL The Community Meal, offered the fourth Monday of the month from 4:30 pm until pau, is served by St. Augustine's volunteers and community members for anyone who is hungry and would like to eat.
+Established in 2005, the Community Meal is a helpful resource for those working hard to feed themselves or their families, as well as those who would like to share a meal and enjoy the company of friends and neighbors.

 Christmas Food Basket Vouchers: St. Augustine's contributes to the Food Basket to be issued as vouchers good at the local grocery stores.
 These vouchers allow local families in need to supplement their Christmas celebrations.